-b.
-Chief of Naval Operations, Installation Division (OPNAV N4I);

-c.
-Navy CR subject matter experts (Navy CR personnel) serving in CNIC and the Naval\Facilities Engineering Systems Command (NAVFAC) at Headquarters, Pacific, NAVFAC SW and CNRSW.
+a.
+The Deputy Assistant Secretary for the Navy (Environment & Mission Readiness) and Department of the Navy Federal Preservation Officer (FPO) and Deputy FPO; and b.
+Chief of Naval Operations, Installations and Logistics Division (OPNAV N4I), Infrastructure, Posture, and Environmental Planning Branch (OPNAV N4I1); and c.
+Navy CR subject matter experts (Navy CR personnel) serving at Commander, Navy Installations Command, Naval_Facilities Engineering Systems Command (NAVFAC) Headquarters, NAVFAC Pacific, NAVFAC Southwest and/or Commander, Navy Region Southwest.

-3. Concurrence by Others: pursuant to 36 CFR § 800.6(c)(3), the agency official may invite consulting parties to concur with an agreement document and signatories may agree to invite others to concur.
+- 3. Concurrence by Others: pursuant to 36 CFR § 800.6(c)(3), the agency official may invite consulting parties to concur with an agreement document and signatories may agree to invite others to concur.
 The refusal of any party invited to concur in the agreement does not the invalidate the agreement or prevent it from being executed.
 A concurring party, upon signing, may assume the specific roles and responsibilities specified herein.
-The individual signing on behalf of a concurring party should be someone with approval authority for any responsibilities or duties assumed under this

-PA, and/or authority to represent the broad interests of the concurring party in question.

-- 4. Consulting Parties: pursuant to 36 CFR § 800.2(c)(5), certain individuals and organizations with a demonstrated interest in the undertaking may participate as consulting parties due to the nature of their legal or economic relation to the undertaking or affected properties, or their concern with the undertaking's effects on historic properties. - a.
+The individual signing on behalf of a concurring party should be someone with approval authority for any responsibilities or duties assumed under this PA, and/or authority to represent the broad interests of the concurring party in question. - 4.
+Consulting Parties: pursuant to 36 CFR § 800.2(c)(5), certain individuals and organizations with a demonstrated interest in the undertaking may participate as consulting parties due to the nature of their legal or economic relation to the undertaking or affected properties, or their concern with the undertaking's effects on historic properties. - a.
 Consulting parties are parties that have participated in the development of this PA, to include concurring parties, but who have no other roles, rights or responsibilities. - b.
-In accordance with 36 CFR § 800.3(f), in consultation with the SHPO/Tribal Historic Preservation Officer (THPO), NAS Fallon shall identify any other parties entitled to be consulting parties and invite them to participate as such in the Section 106 process.
+In accordance with 36 CFR § 800.3(f), in consultation with the SHPO, NAS Fallon shall identify any other parties entitled to be consulting parties and invite them to participate as such in the Section 106 process.
 NAS Fallon may invite others to participate as consulting parties as the Section 106 process moves forward. - c.
-NAS Fallon shall consider all written requests of individuals and organizations to participate as consulting parties and, in consultation with the SHPO/THPO and any Indian tribe upon whose tribal lands an undertaking occurs or affects historic properties, determine which should be consulting parties.
+NAS Fallon shall consider all written requests of individuals and organizations to participate as consulting parties and, in consultation with the SHPO, to determine which should be consulting parties.